hydn10/cpp-python-template/README.md

 Notes:

 - The Python app is built using uv2nix from `uv.lock` and `pyproject.toml`.
-- The dev shell inherits the C++ package deps and provides a uv2nix-built virtualenv with all optional and dev dependency groups enabled, plus `cmake`, `ninja`, `pkg-config`, and `uv`.
+- The dev shell inherits the C++ package deps and provides a uv2nix-built virtualenv for runtime dependencies (no Python test tooling), plus `cmake`, `ninja`, `pkg-config`, and `uv`.
 The Python interpreter used is `pkgs.python3` (nixpkgs’ default), so it will track nixpkgs updates.
 - If you want to pin a different Python (e.g. 3.12), adjust the `python = pkgs.python3;` line in `flake.nix` to `python = pkgs.python312;`.

 ## Python apps with UV (locked env)